 There are a few different ways to calculate the HRQL score, however, you would not be expected to know this for an interview.

-QALYs are used in the assessment of medical treatments by the National Institute for Clinical Excellence (NICE).
-NICE is the body that provides national guidance on health and social care in the UK.
+QALYs are used in the assessment of medical treatments by the National Institute for Health and Care Excellence (NICE).
+NICE is the body that provides national guidance on health and social care in England, and its technology appraisals are also adopted across much of the wider UK.

 QALYs can be used alongside the cost of treatment so that NICE can conclude whether a new treatment should be approved for a condition.
 It will determine the cost per QALY gained for any new treatments to decide whether it is cost-effective to approve it.